fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 ## Highlights
 {:.no_toc}

-* Do not bundle FSharp.Core with a library
+* FSharp.Core is binary compatible
 * Bundle FSharp.Core with an application
-* FSharp.Core is binary compatible
+* Do not bundle FSharp.Core with a library
 * C# projects referencing F# projects may need an FSharp.Core reference
 * Always reference FSharp.Core via the NuGet Package
-* Tables of FSharp.Core version and package numbers
+* Do not assume FSharp.Core is in the GAC

 ## Contents
 {:.no_toc}